mbuechse/life-extravaganza/README.md

 * probability of starting an acceleration phase,
 * the size at which to divide into two,
 * the maximum size,
 and probably others.

-It might be interesting to introduce mutation into this scenario.
-However, this would be hard to visualize.
+It might be interesting to introduce mutation into this scenario so as to simulate survival of the fittest.
+However, the above-mentioned parameters do not have an apparent phenotype, and they would be hard to visualize.

 Going further, one might replace the concept of teams by species.
 As in real life, it is hard to come up with a working definition of species.
 It is simple